openebs-archive/openebs-docs/docs/ugcstor.md

 Velero is a utility to back up and restore your Kubernetes resource and persistent volumes.

 To do backup/restore of OpenEBS CStor volumes through Velero utility, you need to install and configure OpenEBS velero-plugin.
-If you are using OpenEBS velero-plugin then `velero backup` command invokes velero-plugin internally and takes a snapshot of CStor volume data and send it to remote storage location as mentioned in `06-volumesnapshotlocation.yaml`.
+If you are using OpenEBS velero-plugin then `velero backup` command invokes velero-plugin internally and takes a snapshot of cStor volume data and send it to remote storage location as mentioned in `06-volumesnapshotlocation.yaml`.
 The configuration of `06-volumesnapshotlocation.yaml` can be  done in the next section.

 <h4><a class="anchor" aria-hidden="true" id="configure-volumesnapshotlocation"></a>Configure Volumesnapshot Location</h3>

-To take a backup of CStor volume through Velero, configure `VolumeSnapshotLocation` with provider `openebs.io/cstor-blockstore`.
+To take a backup of cStor volume through Velero, configure `VolumeSnapshotLocation` with provider `openebs.io/cstor-blockstore`.
 Sample YAML file for volumesnapshotlocation can be found at `06-volumesnapshotlocation.yaml` from the `openebs/velero-plugin` [repo](https://github.com/openebs/velero-plugin/tree/master/example).

 Sample spec for configuring volume snapshot location.